 Get crystal clear on all your channel options by creating a matrix that breaks down all of your channel options, what each channel can effectively be used for, and what types of potential customers can be found on each channel.

 Most businesses use one or more of the following channels: SEO, social media sites such as LinkedIn, Facebook, Instagram and TikTok, and paid ads.
 Use your matrix and customer research to determine which top channels your next campaign should target.
 If your organization is small or just starting up, limit yourself to 1-2 channels to begin with.
 Enterprise businesses, on the other hand, should take a more comprehensive approach that takes advantage of most of the channel landscape.

 Then, consider what type of content these buyer personas like to interact with on your chosen channels.
 Your options include blog posts, videos, case studies, webinars, white papers, images, gifs, podcasts, and more.
 Start by making landmark content pieces that cover the most important topics related to your brand and industry.
 Then, add in some credibility-building pieces such as screenshots of high ratings or reviews on credible sites, quotes and testimonials from real customers, and case studies that reflect the industry, niche, and job titles of your ideal clients.

 Keep in mind that with each channel and content pairing you’re attempting to effectively move that customer to the next stage of the customer funnel.

 Navigation should be intuitive and straightforward with menus, links, and buttons that direct visitors towards your chosen CTA.
+This way you would not be jeopardizing your SEO and UX efforts.
 Examples of great website CTA’s include an email newsletter popup for TOFU leads, a lead bait piece for MOFU visitors, or a landing page for BOFU leads.